duplisea/gslea/README.md

 how to reduce it to 2-dimensions.
 This is done with a “group by” function.
 By default, dcast will do a group-by as count but you can also specify other groub-by functions such as sum or mean.
-You can also, however, cast data into 2-dimensions but it will repeat the columns for each EAR (note that “EAR” is now in the right hand side of the formula)
+You can also, however, cast multidimension data into a table but it will repeat the columns for each EAR (note that “EAR” is now in the right hand side of the formula)

     dat= EA.query.f(years=2015:2020, variables=c("T150","ph_bot.fall","ice.max","O2.Late_summer.sat.mean50_100"), EARs=1:100)
     dcast(dat, year~ variable+EAR)